novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-119.md

 “You mean you’re going to start a high-speed internet business in Japan?”

 “Exactly. 【Software Bank】 will do it.
-Son Jung-ui said he would, and I decided to invest partially.”
+Son Jung-yi said he would, and I decided to invest partially.”

 “Uh…”